TooTallNate/HtmlMedia/README.md

    native implementation to fallback to Flash when required *completely transparently*.

- * If HTML5 media is supported AND *all* the codecs that the fallback supports are also supported by the browser (not likely, consider `flv` video files), then this library should detect so and do nothing.
+ * If HTML5 media is supported AND *all* the codecs that the fallback supports are also supported by the browser (not likely, consider `FLV` video files), then this library should detect so and do nothing.

  * When the Flash fallback must be used, it should integrate with the